-The Dakota pickup truck was produced from 1986 until 2011.
+The Dodgepickup truck was produced from 1986 until 2011.
 There were various trim levels available throughout the run.
 All were initially powered by an inline-four V6 engine, 210 horsepower, and either a five-speed manual or with a four-speed automatic transmission.

 About the Dodge Dakota